httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Servers SHOULD buffer the most recently received PRIORITY_UPDATE frame and apply it once the referenced stream is opened.
 Holding PRIORITY_UPDATE frames for each stream requires server resources, which can can be bound by local implementation policy.
-(TODO: add more text about bounds).
+(TODO: consider resolving #1261, and adding more text about bounds).
 Although there is no limit to the number PRIORITY_UPDATES that can be sent, storing only the most recently received frame limits resource commitment.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}